-Perspective | We can do more to help Ukraine without escalating the conflict
+Perspective | We can do more to help Ukraine without provoking World War III

 Since 2014, when Russia annexed Crimea and invaded the eastern Donbas region, the United States has provided more than $2.5 billion in military aid to Ukraine.
 The original rationale for sending defensive systems (such as counter-mortar radars) and lethal weapons (Javelins and, most recently, Stingers) was that they gave Ukraine a fighting chance in the Donbas and put pressure on the Kremlin in the form of Russian casualties, but didn’t risk a wider war because they didn’t change the military balance in Ukraine’s favor.
 The idea was to deter Putin from attacking again.
 But now that he has invaded Ukraine from multiple directions, and is using the Russian military playbook from Chechnya and Syria — encircling cities and bombing them into submission — the calculus has changed.
 The weapons we have provided are insufficient to protect the towns and cities under daily aerial bombardment.
 The Ukrainians need better air defenses — either more surface-to-air equipment, like the British Starstreak missile, or more fighter jets.
 Delivering such weaponry wouldn’t change the overall balance of military power — and therefore shouldn’t be viewed as escalatory — but it would save lives.

 We need to make our own judgments about what counts as escalation and what counts as a reasonable step to help Ukrainians, and not defer to Putin on these questions.
-After all, he has already asserted that economic sanctions amount to a “declaration of war,” (and yet he has not responded as if he believes this).
+After all, he has already asserted that economic sanctions amount to a “declaration of war” (and yet he has not responded as if he believes this).
 And when considering whether a NATO move would be “provocative,” it is important to remember that Putin provoked all of this — he chose to launch this unjustified war against Ukraine.

 Ultimately, we must weigh the dangers of escalation against what is at stake: the real possibility — given the brutal nature of the war so far — of the slaughter of civilians that could rise to the level of genocide.
 And we should weigh those dangers against what the United Nations calls the “responsibility to protect.”
 While there are risks in helping Ukraine survive the Russian onslaught, there are also risks in letting Putin’s expansionist aggression go unchecked.
 If he sees that NATO will sit back and let him take Ukraine, he is likely to turn next to other neighboring former Soviet republics that aren’t in the alliance, such as Moldova and Georgia (which he already invaded once, in 2008).
-Those grim scenarios suggest that we should be looking for ways to help that go beyond Stingers — yet fall short of direct war.

 Some options are clearly still too risky.
 A military no-fly zone across the whole of Ukraine, or in contested regions, would indeed escalate the situation: It would require the neutralization of any potential threats on the ground — including radar installations and antiaircraft weaponry — and in the air as the zone was being established.
 It would therefore probably lead to conflict with Russian military units, including possibly some based in Russia or Belarus.